sanjaib5108/My-PowerBI-Portfolio/README.md

 * MSSQL Server and SQL Server Management Studio
 * Microsoft PowerBI

+Dataset
+Dataset has been imported from the Kaggle Data Libray for analysis purpose.
+Dataset has 48620 Rows and 12 Columns.

 Project Description:
 This project is part of my Data Technician Bootcamp by JustIT Ltd. in the United Kingdom, where I was aksed to create a portfolio based on the skills I have learnt in the Boot Camp.
-As part of this project I have taken MS-SQL and PowerBI tools to fetch the data from Kaggle Data Library and create Data Visualizations using PoweBI tool.
-This project includes the Data Load, Transformation and Analysis of the data and then turning into visuals using which the business can make decisions based on the insights extracted from the Data Visualizations.
+As part of this project I have imported the Datset from Kaggle Data Library, after importing the dataset, it has been imported into MS-SQL Server and SQL Queries have been performed on the data for insights from the data, and the cleaned data has been imported into Microsoft PowerBI to create Data Visualizations.
+This project includes the Data Load, Transformation and Analysis of the data and then turning Data into beautiful visuals which helps the business to make decisions regarding the products based on the insights extracted from the Data Visualizations.

 Needs of this project